AdeebaRafi/EEG_Classification_BCI/README1.md

 # Signal Processing

-EEG is a continuous-time signal, so I cut it into smaller chunks using a sliding window.
+• EEG is a continuous-time signal, so I cut it into smaller chunks using a sliding window.
 Each window had 50 timepoints, and I moved the window forward 10 points at a time.
 This way, I could capture overlapping temporal information instead of looking at one long signal.

 # Model Architecture & Selection
-For this project, I used a hybrid model that combines CNN and BiLSTM.
+• For this project, I used a hybrid model that combines CNN and BiLSTM.
 The reason is that EEG signals have two important parts:
 •	The spatial patterns, meaning how signals differ across electrodes on the scalp.
 •	The temporal patterns, meaning how the signals change over time.

 CNN is very good at extracting spatial features across channels, while BiLSTM is designed to capture time sequences.
 By combining both, the model can learn from both perspectives, making it more powerful.
-I also added regularization methods — L2 and dropout — to avoid overfitting.
+I also added regularization methods, L2 and dropout, to avoid overfitting.
 Without this, the model might memorize the training data instead of learning general patterns.

 Specifically, L2 regularization works by slightly punishing the model if any weight becomes too large.
 It keeps the weights small and balanced, so the model doesn’t depend too much on a few features.
 This helps it generalize better.
 Finally, I used bidirectional LSTM, which looks not only at past signals but also at future context in the sequence.
 This is especially useful for EEG because brain signals are continuous, and understanding both directions gives a fuller picture.